About Cindy C Bennett

 It was also around this time that I decided to try to get a publisher to pick up Geek Girl.
 I began searching for a publishing house that would take on a previously self-published book.
 There aren't many, mostly smaller publishing houses.
 I resubmitted the dreaded query to the ones who would even take a look, received a couple of rejections, and then (cue angelic music and light from the heavens) I received an email from Cedar Fort Publishing, saying they wished to publish Geek Girl.

 Since then Jeff, Cami, and I have had the invaluable addition of Sherry Gammon to our little critique group.
 Not only is she an amazing author, but she seriously has become the heart of the group.
 She's been with us for quite some time now.
 Very recently Juli Caldwell joined us.
-She's still very new but I have no doubt she'll be a valuable addition as well.
+She's such a valuable addition I can't imagine not having her.

-He and I are also writing a collaboration along with Sherry Gammon.
+He and I also wrote a collaboration along with Sherry Gammon.
+The Experiment.
 This is an interesting one as it is also paranormal/sci-fi, but rather than writing a single story together from a single POV, we wrote about triplets, two girls and a boy.
-Each of us have taken a chapter, one after the other, and wrote it from our specific character's POV.
+Each of us took a chapter, one after the other, and wrote it from our specific character's POV.
 It's a single story but told by three very distinct characters.
+I'm really proud of how this turned out.

-Sherry and I are working on a fantasy/paranormal anthology with one other author which we should be releasing this summer.
+Sherry and I also did a fantasy/paranormal anthology with Stephanie Fowers, A Fantasy Christmas, which released the end of 2013.
 My story is about an elf who has a secret to keep that can get her banished from the North Pole.
 Sherry's is about a witch.
-We'll see what the third author comes up with.
+Stephanie's is about Aphrodite's daughter.
+While each story is somehow related to Christmas, it's not necessarily Christmas themed and can be enjoyed year round.

-In the midst of this wonderful insanity, I'm still being a mom and wife.
+In the midst of this wonderful insanity, I'm still being a mom and, because you know, I have all kinds of free time, I thought I might as well go back to school full time!
 I sometimes co-host a podcast with my son called Geek Revolution Radio, where we talk all things geek, along with the time I spend volunteering with a group of girls ages 12-18.
 I could use a clone of myself to double my time!

 All I can say is: Life is wonderful!